 Our War Memorial?

-We've had a very moving ceremony at 11 o'clock on the 11th November for the last 4 years when the children & teachers of the school have met, along with 20 or so villagers & our Vicar, Rev. Christopher Bryan & more recently our Curate, Rev Phil Daniels, in front of our RAF graves in the cemetery adjacent to the school.
+We've had a very moving ceremony at 11 o'clock on the 11th November for the last 5 years when the children & teachers of the school have met, along with 20 or more villagers & our Vicar, Rev. Christopher Bryan & more recently our Curate, Rev Phil Daniels, or our now retired but still very busy Rev. John Morgan, in front of our RAF graves in the cemetery adjacent to the school.
 The children placed wooden crosses in front of each of the 12 graves.

 Prior to the erection of our War Memorial, another 5 crosses were placed in a patch of grass to commerate our 5 war dead from The Great War.